neo-project/neo-devpack-dotnet/docs/22-attributes.md

 The standardized *attribute_target* names are `event`, `field`, `method`, `param`, `property`, `return`, `type`, and `typevar`.
 These target names shall only be used in the following contexts:

-- `event` — an event.
+- `event` — a smartcontract event.
 - `field` — a field.
 A field-like event (i.e., one without accessors) ([§15.8.2](15-classes.md#1582-field-like-events)) and an automatically implemented property ([§15.7.4](15-classes.md#1574-automatically-implemented-properties)) can also have an attribute with this target.
-- `method` — a constructor, finalizer, method, operator, property get and set accessors, indexer get and set accessors, and event add and remove accessors.
-A field-like event (i.e., one without accessors) can also have an attribute with this target.
+- `method` — a constructor, finalizer, method, operator, property get and set accessors, indexer get and set accessors.
-- `param` — a property set accessor, an indexer set accessor, event add and remove accessors, and a parameter in a constructor, method, and operator.
+- `param` — a property set accessor, an indexer set accessor, and a parameter in a constructor, method, and operator.
 - `property` — a property and an indexer.
 - `return` — a delegate, method, operator, property get accessor, and indexer get accessor.
 - `type` — a delegate, class, struct, enum, and interface.